inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/eum-server-configuration.md

 ## Exporters

+### Metrics

 The EUM server comes with the same Prometheus and InfluxDB exporter as the Ocelot agent.
 The exporter's configurations options are the same as for the [agent](metrics/metric-exporters.md).
 However, they are located under the `inspectit-eum-server.exporters.metrics` configuration path.

 By default, the prometheus exporter is enabled and available on port `8888`.
 The InfluxDB exporter is disabled by default and can be enabled by setting the URL via `inspectit-eum-server.exporters.metrics.influx.url`.

+### Tracing

+The EUM server supports trace data forwarding to the Jaeger exporter.
+The exporter is using the [Jaeger Protobuf via gRPC API](https://www.jaegertracing.io/docs/1.16/apis/#protobuf-via-grpc-stable) in order to forward trace data.
+By default, the Jaeger exporter is disabled.

 ## Self-Monitoring